-Simms Flyweight wading boots: Quick verdict
+Simms Flyweight Wading Boots: Quick Verdict

+I’ve been a loyal Simms wading boot user for many years.
 In recent times I have always used the G3 Guide series.

-I loved the Guide’s for their comfort durability – I have had many 20km plus days of wading and walking in these boots without blisters or soreness.
+I loved the Guide’s for their comfort and durability – I have had many 20km plus days of wading and walking in these boots without blisters or soreness.

 After two big days of fishing with the Flyweights, I am pleased to report back with a review.

-From the minute you put them on you realise these are a different proposition to the Guides.
+From the minute you put them on you realize these are a different proposition to the Guides.
 They are much lighter (the Guides are 50% heavier at 60oz vs 40oz) and feel like a conventional hiking boot more than a wading boot.

 They don’t come up quite as high on the ankle as the Guides and, as a result, are much easier to put on and take off and could easily be worn in a bar in most fishing towns if you forget your normal shoes!

-The laces are thinner but feel like they are made from durable synthetic material that won’t rot through frequent immersion in the water.
+The laces are thinner but feel like they are made from a durable synthetic material that won’t rot through frequent immersion in the water.

 Putting them on for the first time, I was dying to get out on the river and put them to the test and was already thinking ahead to how these might make those long days of wading on your feet less tiring.

-Performance on the water
+Performance on the Water

-Comfort: Five stars
+Comfort: Five Stars

-Grip: Three stars
+Grip: Three Stars

 Simms says these use the same Vibram sole as the Guides, but I found the FlyWeights to offer substandard grip in comparison.
-The caveat I’d put on that view is that I have had Simms Hardbite studs in the Guides for so long I can’t clearly recall what they were like without them.
-Anyway, this problem was easily solved by adding 10 Hardbite studs to each boot with a cordless drill, after which the boots offered excellent grip.
+The caveat I’d put on that view is that I have had Simms HardBite studs in the Guides for so long that I can’t clearly recall what they were like without them.
+Anyway, this problem was easily solved by adding 10 HardBite studs to each boot with a cordless drill, after which the boots offered excellent grip.
 I’d recommend that you do this too if you fishing in conditions that feature slippery rocks.

-Support: Three stars
+Support: Three Stars

-The Simms Flyweight boots offer more support than a conventional shoe, but less than a full boot like the Guides.
+The Simms Flyweight boots offer more support than a conventional shoe but less than a full boot like the G3 Guides.
 We are mainly talking about ankle support here.
 To my mind, there is enough support in the Flyweights for day trips and areas with phone reception or close to roads.

-Where I think the support is not quite enough is for multi-day remote missions with a big pack hiking through rocky terrain or grassy tussocks – these are areas where it is easy to roll an ankle and if you are a long way from civilisation, this can be a major problem (especially if you don’t carry a PLB).
-For that reason, for that kind of trip I will stick with the Simms Guide boots even though the Flyweights are more comfortable and much lighter.
+Where I think the support is not quite enough is for multi-day remote missions with a big pack hiking through rocky terrain or grassy tussocks – these are areas where it is easy to roll an ankle and if you are a long way from civilization, this can be a major problem (especially if you don’t carry a PLB).
+For that reason, for that kind of trip, I will stick with the Simms G3 Guide boots even though the Flyweights are more comfortable and much lighter.

-Simms Flyweight specifications
+Simms Flyweight Specifications

 |Sole||Vibram Idrogrip (rubber)|